PlanB-Network/bitcoin-educational-content/resources/conference/dakar-bitcoin-day-2023/en.md

 ---
-Name: Dakar Bitcoin Day 2023
+name: Dakar Bitcoin Day 2023
-Description:
+description:
 An event held in Dakar, Senegal, and 100% dedicated to #bitcoin
 ---